AWGL/SomaticFusion/README.md

 # SomaticFusion

+##IMPORTANT
+### Updating version on the cluster:
+When updating the pipeline version on the cluster, the rmats folder should be copied from the previous version into the new version of the pipeline.
+This is not on github due to it containing sensitive information but is required for the pipeline to run without errors.

 ## Description:

 Somatic pipeline used to call intergenic fusions using STAR-Fusion and arriba, and exon skipping events using RMATS.